-There are two SENDCo, Miss B Moules and Mrs H Ingram.
-The role of the SENDCo is to lead the Inclusion Faculty and work in partnership with the many specialist services and outside agencies, to ensure provision for TEMA students is appropriate and meets all needs.
+WE have two SENDCo's, Miss B Moules and Mrs H Ingram.
+The SENDCo's leads the Inclusion Faculty and works in partnership with the many specialist services and outside agencies, to ensure provision for TEMA students is appropriate and meets all needs.
 The academy works closely with any external agencies that are relevant to individual students' needs, including: